 Samsung’s larger Galaxy S8 model will be named Galaxy S8 Plus moniker.
-The leaked logo image is the evidence that the 6.2-inch Galaxy S8 will bear the moniker Galaxy S8 Plus, which was shared on Twitter by smartphone leaker Evan Blass.
+The leaked logo image is evidence that the 6.2-inch Galaxy S8 will bear the moniker Galaxy S8 Plus, which was shared on Twitter by smartphone leaker Evan Blass.

-In the past two years Samsung brought two variants of its S-flagship, one with a flat screen display and one with a curved display.
+In the past two years, Samsung brought two variants of its S-flagship, one with a flat-screen display and one with a curved display.

 This Galaxy S8 and S8 Plus are expected to launch officially on 29 March in New York.